 New York Bike Laws

-What is Dutch Reach?
+What is the Dutch Reach?

-“Dutch reach” has been part of Holland’s driver training program for over 50 years.
-Recently, many U.S. states have included the technique in their driver safety manuals, including Massachusetts, Washington, and Illinois.
+The Dutch Reach is the practice of vehicle occupants opening their door with their far hand.
+It has been a part of Holland’s driver training program for over 50 years.
+Recently, many U.S. states have adopted the technique in their driver safety manuals, including Massachusetts, Washington, and Illinois.

-Dutch Reach is the practice of vehicle occupants opening their door with their far hand.
-This movement makes them turn their head and look at what is happening behind them.
-The Dutch Reach also allows you to open the vehicle door by a small amount.
-This gives an unobstructed view of what is behind you.
-It has been suggested that this technique can reduce the number of dooring incidents.
+The advantage of this movement is that it makes the occupant turn their head and look at what is happening behind them.
+The Dutch Reach also allows you to open the vehicle door by a small amount, providing an unobstructed view of what is behind you and minimizing the possibility of a dooring injury.

 Dooring Injuries